 Sushi & Sashimi – featuring 5 types of tuna, hand dived scallops, sea urchin, and jumbo sweet shrimp

 Charcoal grilled dishes – such as Chilean sea bass with Champagne yuzu miso sauce, or Japanese Wagyu beef cooked at your table

-Dessert – you can’t really go wring with caramelised apple mille feuille with sesame, green apple and yuzu sorbet
+Dessert – you can’t really go wrong with caramelised apple mille-feuille with sesame, green apple and yuzu sorbet.